14 common savings account questions answered

 A children’s saver account, also known as a parent saver account, is set up by a parent/guardian for the child’s benefit, to save for their future.

 These can either be regular or lump-sum savings accounts, and they offer easy access.
 They typically pay more competitive interest than standard savings accounts.
+However there are usually quite low limits to how much you can save.

 5. Should I pay off my debts before setting up a savings account?